Evaluation of 5G New Radio Non-orthogonal Multiple Access Methods for Military Applications: Numerical Results

 \subsection{Simulation Results}

 The system parameters and the receiver structures for the schemes are given in Table~\ref{table:sim_parameters}.
-First, we test the NOMA schemes described in Section \ref{sec:Methods} with $150\%$ and $300\%$ overload factors and compare their performances with an OFDM scheme in which the user signals are simply superposed without any processing\footnote{Note that SCMA codebook in \cite{scma2} supports 6 users using 4 resources, therefore we evaluated SCMA in only $150\%$ overload factor.}.
-In the simulations, the user spectral efficiency (SE) is set to $1/4$ and $1/6$ bits/s/Hz for all evaluated schemes.
-Therefore, the number of information bits transmitted per user is constant for all compared schemes.
-Note the change in the code lengths and code rate when NOMA schemes are used with respect to PBCMA and OFDM in Table \ref{table:sim_parameters}.
-The channel estimation is assumed to be ideal in all cases but the AWGN scenario with CFO errors for which MMSE based channel estimation is performed.
-The user signatures in PBCMA are selected randomly.
+First, we test the NOMA schemes described in Section \ref{sec:Methods} with $150\%$ and $300\%$ overload factors. \footnote{Note that SCMA can support a maximum number of 6 users using 4 resources, therefore we evaluated SCMA in only $150\%$ overload factor.
+One can notice that the codeword length for S-OFDM is $4$ times those of other schemes.
+S-OFDM does not perform any repetition or spreading on multiple physical resources as other NOMA schemes so that we employ a longer codeword for S-OFDM over $4$ OFDM symbols for the sake of fairness.} In the simulations, the user spectral efficiencies (SE) are set to $1/4$ and $1/6$ bits/s/Hz for all evaluated schemes.
+The channel estimation is assumed to be ideal in all cases but the scenario with CFO for which MMSE based channel estimation is performed.

-In Figures~\ref{fig:AWGN_Sce_1} and \ref{fig:AWGN_Sce_2}, the performances of the considered NOMA schemes are provided in AWGN channel for $1/4$ and $1/6$ bits/s/Hz SE per user, respectively.
-It is observed that in AWGN, the schemes except MUSA and PDMA do not perform well with $300 \%$ overload factor.
-On the other hand, when the SE per user is $1/6$ with $150 \%$ overload, most schemes perform well with varying successes.
-We note that MUSA has the best overall performance in the investigated overload factors and SE combinations whereas OFDM fails in all of them.
-The results show that NOMA methods are necessary in AWGN channel with close user received powers.
-Also, lowering the SE improves the performances of the schemes.
-For example, PCBMA reaches the performance of MUSA when the SE per user is $1/6$ with $150 \%$ overload.

-In Fig. \ref{fig:AWGN_Sce_3}, we observe the effects of CFO errors.
-For $150 \%$ overload scenario, PDMA and MUSA provide the best performance, however none of the schemes can operate with $300 \%$ overload.
-This implies that CFO estimation and correction are necessary in high overload scenarios.
+In Figures~\ref{fig:AWGN_Sce_1} and \ref{fig:AWGN_Sce_2}, the performances of the considered NOMA schemes with $150 \%$ overload factor are provided for satellite communications scenario with $l=1$ and $1/4$ and $1/6$ bits/s/Hz SE per user, respectively.
+It is observed that the schemes RDMA and S-OFDM do not perform well, when the SE per user is $1/4$.
+On the other hand, all schemes except S-OFDM perform well with varying successes when the SE per user is decreased down to $1/6$.
+The results show that uplink NOMA methods are required in scenarios without significant channel variations as S-OFDM performs poorly in all of them.
+Also, the performances of the schemes are improved when SE is decreased.
+In Fig. \ref{fig:AWGN_Sce_3}, we observe the effects of CFO errors when the SE per user is $1/6$.
+We note the significant performance loss as compared to the case without CFO.
+Furthermore, RDMA does not work in this particular scenario.
+These imply that CFO estimation and correction are necessary in general.